MicrosoftDocs/entra-docs/docs/identity/monitoring-health/howto-configure-health-alert-emails.md

 - The `HealthMonitoringAlert.ReadWrite.All` permission is required to *view and modify the alerts using the Microsoft Graph API*.
 - For a full list of roles, see [Least privileged role by task](../role-based-access-control/delegate-by-task.md#monitoring-and-health---audit-and-sign-in-logs).

+### Known limitations

+- Newly onboarded tenants might not have enough data to generate alerts for about 30 days.
+- Currently, alerts are only available with the Microsoft Graph API.

 ## Determine email notification recipients

-With the Microsoft Graph health monitoring alerts API, you can configure email notifications.
-You can run the API calls on a regular cadence (for example, daily or hourly) or you can configure email notifications for when an alert is triggered.
+With the Microsoft Graph health monitoring alerts API, you can run the API calls on a regular cadence (for example, daily or hourly) and configure email notifications for when an alert is triggered.
 We recommend daily monitoring of the scenario monitoring signals and alerts.

 Email notifications are sent to the [Microsoft Entra group](../../fundamentals/concept-learn-about-groups.md) of your choice.
 We recommend sending alerts to users with the appropriate access to investigate and take action on the alerts.
 Not every role can take the same action, so consider including a group with the following roles: